WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 Civic Matters Workshop: Sip and Learn: Everyday Actions Everyone Can Take to Make Change

-A fun and casual conversation about civics where attendees learned what it is, why it matters, and how they can make a difference in their families and communities.
+Attendees learned what civics is, why it matters, and how they can make a difference in their families and communities.
 Participants were able to connect with other like-minded women and gain resources.

 WEDNESDAY APRIL 14, 2021